Afghanistan, Venezuela Among Candidates for UN Rights Body

 The U.N.
-General Assembly will vote Tuesday to admit 14 counties to the 47-member Human Rights Council; among them are some candidates with poor rights records, including Afghanistan and Venezuela.
+General Assembly will vote Tuesday to admit 14 countries to the 47-member Human Rights Council; among them are some candidates with poor rights records, including Afghanistan and Venezuela.

 Seventeen candidate countries from five regional groups are running, but only two groups — Asia-Pacific and Latin America and Caribbean states — face a real contest.
 The other three groups are running “clean slates”— although countries will still need a simple majority of the secret ballots to make it onto the Geneva-based council.